chromoxdor/easyfetch/README.md

  - Every slider calls an event when finished sliding. (e.g. “sliderEvent”)
  - To create a slider name a dummy device either "vSlider", "nvSlider" or "tSlider"

-    1. The ordinary slider: There are two versions too.
+    1. The ordinary slider: There are two versions too:

         1. The slider with values displayed: name a task something consisting of “vSlider” and every item will become a Slider with values shown while sliding